5 Best VPNs in Canada

-Some VPNs provide a great service, but you’re out of luck unless you live in a select few locations.
-With Express VPN coverage in 94 countries, you’re going to have to wander far, FAR off the beaten path before you run into access issues.
-Chances are, if you venture to some place not covered by Express VPN, there won’t be internet access at all so creating a VPN will be the least of your worries.
+Some other VPNs provide just as good a service, but you’re out of luck unless you live in a select few locations.
+Express VPN covers 94 countries, so you’re going to have to wander far, FAR off the beaten path before you run into access issues.
+Chances are, if you are somewhere you can’t use Express VPN, there probably won’t be internet at all.

 How much does it cost?
-Little enough that you should run, not walk, to get yourself signed up.
+The basic options are to pay either by the month, every six months, or annually.
+Yearly billing is cheaper, reducing your monthly average to less than $9, while going with a monthly bill runs to about $13.
 A 30-day money back guarantee comes with any plan you choose.
-The basic options are to pay either by the month, every six months, or annually.
-As you might expect, choosing yearly billing is cheaper, reducing your monthly average to less than $9, while going with a monthly bill runs about $13.
-This is small potatoes when you consider it could be your financial life that hangs in the balance.
-Yes, that might be Kun Chen you hear screeching in the background.

 - MOST SECURE